High-friction limit for bipolar Euler-Riesz systems: Statement of the main result

 and $(\br,\bn)$ is a strong solution of~\eqref{BAD} satisfying~\eqref{bounded_away_zero}, then the relative energy $\Psi$ of those solutions satisfies

 for some $C>0$.
 Consequently, if $\Psi(0) \to 0$ as $\eps \to 0$, then

 \end{theorem} Let us make a few remarks regarding the statement of Theorem~\ref{thm_main}.
 The condition on~$\sigma$ refers to the fact that it must be chosen small enough so that the relative potential energy between the solutions under consideration is nonnegative.
+This implies that the relative total energy is nonnegative, thereby serving as a yardstick for comparing the solutions.
+Analytically, this smallness assumption is a technical requirement guaranteeing that the nonlocal Riesz interaction term can be controlled by the pressure contributions in the relative energy.
+From a physical standpoint, it corresponds to a weakly coupled regime, where the interaction forces remain subordinate to the pressure effects.

-This will imply that the relative total energy is nonnegative, thereby serving as a yardstick for comparing the solutions.
-Regarding the conditions on~$\gamma$ in~\eqref{gamma_hyp_2}, it is more restrictive than the one imposed by the definition of dissipative weak solutions discussed in the previous section.
-This further restriction will become apparent in the proof of the main theorem in the next section.
+Regarding the conditions on~$\gamma$ in~\eqref{gamma_hyp_2}, they are more restrictive than those imposed by the definition of dissipative weak solutions discussed in the previous section.
+This further constraint will become apparent in the proof of the main theorem in the next section.
+These technical assumptions on $\gamma$ ensure sufficient integrability of the densities to control the nonlocal interaction terms via the Hardy--Littlewood--Sobolev inequality; see Section~\ref{section_proof_thm}.
 Moreover, for $\alpha = 2$ we recover the bipolar Euler--Poisson case, with threshold $\gamma \geq 2 - 1/d$; see \cite[Theorem~3.3]{alves2022relaxation}.
 The condition on~$\gamma$ achieved here is thus consistent with the bipolar Euler--Poisson case.

 Theorem~\ref{thm_main} implies that if the considered solutions coincide at $t = 0$ (uniformly in~$\eps$), then the dissipative weak solution to~\eqref{BER_HF} converges, in the relative energy sense, to the strong solution of~\eqref{BAD}.
 Behind this result thus lies a weak-strong uniqueness property for the bipolar Euler--Riesz system, with the approximate system~\eqref{BAD_approx} in that case being in fact the exact system~\eqref{BER_HF}. \begin{remark} Throughout this work, we consider pressure functions of power-law type, as in \eqref{pressures}, and take the interaction coefficient $\sigma$ to be positive.
 These assumptions are made for simplicity.
 However, as shown in \cite{alves2022relaxation}, our main result extends to more general pressure laws with only minor modifications to the analysis.
 In addition, the case $\sigma < 0$, corresponding to repulsive interactions, can also be treated within the same framework. \end{remark}